Modern Early Care and Learning Programs

 Winter Cultural Highlights

-These are additions to the main program and curriculum.
-Examples are:
+There are also additions to the main program and curriculum

 Music Together C5 provides the Music Together program once a week in the classrooms for every learning group.
 C5 teachers have been trained by Music Together from Princeton, New Jersey.
 The program is included as part of regular tuition, and families receive Music Together song books and CDs for each of the three 15 week-long collections that the children experience at school each year.
 Parents and family members are invited to join the weekly sessions.
 Simply, check with your child’s teaching team for days and times.